brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 ## Wrap

+I'll wrap up by saying that whilst this post focuses on Python packages, the risks and ideas apply to most if not all of the **other** supply chains I'm exposed to.
+Off the top of my head - Operating system.
+Firmare.
+Application software.
+IDE plugins.
+Browser plugins. dbt packages.
+The list goes on and on.
+Any of these things might be able to get up to the kind of mischief we've been talking about, so stay vigilant and think before installing.
+I hope the content here helps with the thinking part!

-If you got this far - wow, well done.
+If you got this far - wow, well done, and best of luck.
 I'd love any feedback - including anything I got wrong or didn't make sense, or I should have covered!
 There's some information about how to get in touch here.

 --8<-- "blog-feedback.md"

-I have tentative plans to use this content as a basis for a well-maintained guide or cheat sheet - will update if and when that happens.

 [^1]: This is the one that kickstarted my interest in this area 18 months or so ago.
 I shared my practice of automatically updating dependencies instead of updating only when I became aware of vulnerabilities in the Equal Experts network and I saw quite the spectrum of opinion!
 Cue me chewing on it, trying to get to the bottom of why I feel so strongly that it's the least-bad approach of the options available and gather my thoughts and evidence together to argue the case properly.